vaefremov/otus_hw_09/README.md

-# otus_hw_09
+# bayan
-OTUS homework #9.
 Utility to find the identical files across the specified set of directories.
+It's OTUS homework #9.

 Status of tests in CI servers: